What to do if your power bank keeps disconnecting and turning off

 Remember, not all power banks have a reset function.
 If your power bank continues to malfunction after attempting a reset, it could be a hardware issue or a sign that the power bank’s lifespan has ended.
 Always refer to your power bank’s specific user manual or contact customer support for the most accurate information.

-Importantly, if your power bank is frequently requiring resets or is not working correctly even after a reset, it’s advisable to stop using it, as it may pose a safety risk.
+Importantly, if your power bank frequently requires resets or is not working correctly even after a reset, it’s advisable to stop using it, as it may pose a safety risk.

 Here are some of the reasons a power bank might stop working ahead of its average lifespan: